Is kaat and ruqyah the same thing?

 +

-The consultation includes: an in-depth assessment of your described symptoms and situation, identification of the likely type of concern (sihr, nazar, ayn, jinn), a clear explanation of the relevant Islamic rulings, a personalised written ruqyah plan specifying which Quranic surahs to recite, how often, and how to prepare and use ruqyah water.
-The scholar guides you throughout — the practice itself is carried out by you at home according to the Sunnah.
+The consultation includes: an in-depth assessment of your described symptoms, identification of the likely type of concern (sihr, nazar, ayn, jinn), a clear explanation of the relevant Islamic rulings, and a personalised written rohani ilaj and ruqyah plan specifying Quranic surahs, recitation frequency, and how to prepare and use ruqyah water.
+The scholar guides you throughout — practice is carried out by you at home according to the Sunnah.

 How many consultations will I need?